DataDog/documentation/content/en/tracing/faq/service_catalog.md

 Datadog Service Catalog is a centralized place to access important information about all services in your organization.
 Achieve end-to-end service ownership at scale, get real-time performance insights, detect and address reliability and security risks, and manage application dependencies all in one place.
 Access team communications tools such as Slack, source control such as Github, dashboards, and Datadog views that receive and monitor telemetry data for each service.

-In contrast to the current APM Service List, Service Catalog includes services that are not actively emitting trace metrics, meaning your service needn't be instrumented to be listed in the catalog, and also that you can quickly spot instrumentation issues for services that should have trace data.
+Compared to the APM Service List, the Service Catalog includes services that do not actively emit trace metrics, which means you do not need to instrument your service for it to appear.
+You can also examine instrumentation issues for services that should have trace data.

 The Service Catalog is useful for:
 - Training new developers and site reliability engineers by providing a clear view of all services, their structures, and links to more information.